 Table 2 presents the regression analog of Figure 2, estimating equation (2) above.
 At each threshold, we estimate the probability of being able to make an online reservation 36 hours in advance for table times at six, seven, and eight o'clock.
 Estimates of the effect of Yelp on 6:00 pm availability are not significant, though the point estimates suggest that there is about a 10% reduction in 6:00 pm availability at the three and a half and four star thresholds.
 The seven o'clock estimates are more significant.
 Here, moving from three to three and a half stars is associated with being 21 percentage points more likely to have sold out all 7:00 pm tables, and moving from three and a half to four stars makes restaurants an additional 19 percentage points more likely to have sold out all tables.
 Eight o'clock loses some significance, but the three and a half star threshold is still marginally significant (and estimates are similar in magnitude to the 6:00 pm threshold).
-A 19 or 21 percentage point change in availability is a large effect; in Section 6 we explore the likely profit implications of this average change.
+A 19 or 21 percentage point change in availability is a large effect; in Section 5 we explore the likely profit implications of this average change.
+Moreover, this 20 percentage point effect can be ascribed to the subsample of restaurant patrons who use Yelp: if this sample continues to increase in the future we may anticipate that estimated effects will become even larger.

 Given the similarity of estimates across the 3.5 and 4-star thresholds, we pool all thresholds for a more detailed analysis in our primary results, presented in Table 3.
 Column (1) repeats Table 2's analysis on the pooled sample.
 Panel A examines the likelihood of being able to make a 6:00 pm reservation while Panels B and C examine 7:00 pm and 8:00 pm reservations respectively.
 Consistent with Table 2, column (1) indicates that an extra half-star on Yelp makes restaurants sell out their 6:00 pm tables 11 percentage points more frequently, their 7:00 pm tables 19 percentage points more frequently, and their 8:00 pm tables 15 percentage points more frequently, though only the 7:00 pm result is significant at the 5% level (the 8:00 pm effect is marginally significant, as well).
-These results are not sensitive to reasonable changes in bandwidth.8
+These results are not sensitive to reasonable changes in bandwidth.7

-7 A similar pattern seems less likely at the 3.5-star threshold.
+6 A similar pattern seems less likely at the 3.5-star threshold.
 Restaurants near the 3.5-star threshold are belowaverage restaurants, so diners attracted by the 3.5-star rating are unlikely to become repeat customers.
 We thus expect, and observe, no drop in reservation availability before the 3.5-star threshold.